 10 baby girls

-I’ve searched high and low, but so far I can’t figure out what affected these names.
+I’ve searched high and low, but so far I can’t figure out what was drawing attention to these names in the late ’70s.

 The variant spellings suggest the influence was audio as opposed to visual, and the state data reveals that usage was concentrated in the South (e.g., Texas, Mississippi, Georgia, North Carolina), but those are the only two clues I can offer.